heptarch/heptarch.github.io/_posts/2023-12-02-hello world.md

 of math, physics, and computing—and to try to make them accessible to a broader audience.

-I'll be revealing more aboutvarious  projects as they develop.
+I'll be revealing more about various projects as they develop.
 A few I'm excited about:
 - a book;
 - a YouTube channel;